the-eko/authentication_boilerplate/README.md

-# authentication_boilerplate
+# authentication boilerplate

 This is an authentication boilerplate for a node backend.

 ## Needed to run

 1. Sendgrid account (free tier is 100 emails a day )
-2. Node
-3. Mongo
+3. Docker and Docker compose.
 4. Postman or App to link